Desai0Aryan/Freelancer_Management_System/README.md

 Import the ZIP file into NetBeans (File → Import Project → From ZIP).

-Build the project (Run → Build Project).
+Build the project (Clean and Build Project).

 Run the project to launch the GUI (Run → Run Project).